-Publishers taking a sustainable and affordable approach to the transition to OA by reducing the cost of publishing in hybrid journals via offsetting deals and membership schemes include: American Chemical Society, Royal Society, Royal Society of Chemistry, Institute of Physics, Sage, Springer Nature (Springer Compact titles only), Taylor & Francis, Wiley, and Oxford University Press.
+Publishers taking a sustainable and affordable approach to the transition to OA by reducing the cost of publishing in hybrid journals via transformative agreements include: BMJ, Royal Society, Institute of Physics, Sage, Springer Nature (Springer Compact deal), Taylor & Francis, Wiley, and Oxford University Press.

 To make a formal request for support from this fund, please fill out our APC request form.

 Wellcome Trust: since January 2021, Wellcome have continued to provide support for eligible OA costs to ensure compliance with their new policy and will supplement individual research grants for this purpose.
 You need to contact Wellcome at firstname.lastname@example.org direct, and request funding.
 In your email, please provide the name of the journal, title of the paper, the cost of the APC and your grant reference number(s).